casperhansen/NeuHash-CF/README.md

-To be updated before August 3

 **Content-aware Neural Hashing for Cold-start Recommendation**

 **Citation:** Casper Hansen, Christian Hansen, Jakob Grue Simonsen, Stephen Alstrup, and Christina Lioma.
 2020.
 Content-aware Neural Hashing for Cold-start Recommendation.
-In _Proceedings of the 43rd International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR ’20).
+In _Proceedings of the 43rd International ACM SIGIR Conference on Research and Development in Information Retrieval_ (_SIGIR ’20_).
 Association for Computing Machinery, New York, NY, USA, 971–980.

 The code is written for TensorFlow v.
 1.12 and 1.14

 ## Datasets
-This link contains a downloadable version of all data used in the paper: link-will-be-provided-before-august-3 We use datasets from Yelp and Amazon with the following naming scheme:
+This link contains a downloadable version of all data used in the paper: [https://www.dropbox.com/s/cyxgbgxvigbdw2h/cacf_data_code.zip?dl=0](https://www.dropbox.com/s/cyxgbgxvigbdw2h/cacf_data_code.zip?dl=0)

+We use datasets from Yelp and Amazon with the following naming scheme:

 - amazon: amazon dataset for the standard (in-matrix) setting